python-dev-10/POO--PythonProject/README.md

 **POO-pythonProject  (CRUD with Flask)**

-Application developed for study purposes in the Programming Objject Orientation class of Catholic University of Santa Catarina (Jaraguá do sul).
+Application developed for study purposes in the Programming Object Orientation class of Catholic University of Santa Catarina (Jaraguá do sul).

 **_The OOP project is based on the following scenario:_**